-- thermal energy from surface water (TEO in its Dutch acronym), such as a river, canal or lake.
+- thermal energy from surface water (TEO in its Dutch acronym), such as a river, canal, lake or ocean.
 The temperature of the water in ditches and canals is about 7 degrees in winter.
 The sun heats the water to around 25 degrees in summer.
 This heat from the water is used to heat or cool houses.

 - thermal energy from waste water (TEA in Dutch).
 The heat from wastewater (sewage) is used to heat houses.
 This is also called riothermia.

 - thermal energy from drinking water (TED in Dutch).
 The heat released when producing drinking water can also be used to heat houses.

 Aquathermia can be used with or without heat storage.